 - Considered the “safest” form of asbestos, but it still can cause mesothelioma.

 - Second most commonly used type of asbestos in the United States.

 - More dangerous form of asbestos because it’s easy to crumble and inhale.

 - Used to make ceiling tiles, insulation, fire protections, and cement sheets.

 - Made up of amphibole fibers which have a higher risk of causing cancers.

 - Causes more deaths and asbestos-related diseases than any type of asbestos.

 Where Is Asbestos Found?

-Asbestos is primarily found in older buildings because prior to the 1980’s and 1990’s there were no restrictions on building with asbestos materials.
+Asbestos is primarily found in older buildings.
+Prior to the 1980’s and 1990’s, there weren’t any restrictions on using building materials that contained asbestos.
 The health risks were known, but not in full detail.
-There was a ban on asbestos in the 1970’s but it was lifted when companies complained about lack of substitute materials.

 Asbestos is extremely flame-resilient and does not corrode.
 As a result, it was used in many buildings, homes, and schools built prior to the 1990’s.
-It has been used in many building materials, such as:
+Asbestos was also used in automobile parts.